Downsizing Helps You Set Limits as You Move to a Smaller Home

 - Take the time to go through all of your old boxes

 - People tend to move many times throughout their lives without ever going through all of their boxes.
-You may find things that no longer fit your life once you go through all of your boxes, such as your childhood report cards and outdated paperwork.

 - Plan to take the smaller items with you